 Patterns in the Tombs

-The girl’s burial was not an isolated case.
+The girl’s remarkable burial was not an isolated case within the cemetery.
 Nearby, archaeologists uncovered other tombs with similarly intricate rituals.
 One contained a woman adorned with lavish jewelry and pottery, her coffin positioned to catch the rays of the winter sun.
 Another held a woman of apparent high status, buried with a ceremonial staff and a wig crafted from plant fibers, her body oriented toward the summer sunset.

 Evolving Rituals